iCliniq Logo

 What Is the Cause of Granulomatosis With Polyangiitis?

 The underlying cause of GPA is not certain to date.
-In most cases, the cause of GPA is linked to antineutrophilic cytoplasmic antibodies (ANCA).
-Neutrophils are a type of white blood cells that balance inflammation and heal dead tissues in the body.
+In most cases, it is linked to antineutrophilic cytoplasmic antibodies (ANCA).
+Neutrophils are a type of white blood cell that balance inflammation and heal dead tissues in the body.
 ANCA are directed against neutrophils and disrupt their normal function.
 In such cases, inflammation is not resolved, and neutrophils release chemicals that, in turn, damage the lining of the blood vessels.
 GPA is common in middle-aged adults and rare in children.

 What Are the Signs and Symptoms of Granulomatosis With Polyangiitis?